 It's possible to reduce your friction costs once you know what they are.
 You could choose an investment with lower fees; you could select a broker that offers free trades; you could choose to manage your portfolio yourself.

 Don't forget to consider the alternative costs to these decisions, too.
 If you decide to manage your portfolio yourself, you may save on fees, but it could be a headache, too.
-You may decide in some cases the assistance is worth the expense.
-But you'll need to do some calculations to know for sure.
+You may decide in some cases that the assistance is worth the expense, but you'll need to do some calculations to know for sure.

 Calculating the return on investment (ROI) will include total gains divided by total costs, and it's a great way to visualize what an investment will cost you.